facilityregistry/facilityregistry.github.com/_posts/2011-2-1-facility-resource.md

 FACILITY IDENTIFIERS

-One of the primary functions of the facility registry is facilitate a mapping of the different IDs used by different agencies to represent a particular facility.
+One of the primary functions of the facility registry is to facilitate a mapping of the different IDs used by different agencies to represent a particular facility.

 Each external identifier consists of the following components: